dhurlburtusa/shortcuts/ansible/ansible-notes.md

 ## Inventory

-A list of nodes using IP addresses or hostnames.
-May be static or dynamic.
+Basically a list of managed nodes using IP addresses or hostnames.

+* May be static or dynamic.
+* May be in different formats depending on inventory plugins.
+  + INI (by default)
+  + YAML with plugin
+* Allows grouping of hosts.
 * Allows variables.

+See http://docs.ansible.com/ansible/latest/intro_inventory.html for details and examples.

+See http://docs.ansible.com/ansible/latest/ansible-inventory.html for use of the `ansible-inventory` command-line tool.

 ## Playbooks